New Horizons NASA's Mission to Pluto and the Kuiper Belt

 I'm writing this just days before the New Horizons flyby of "Ultima," and will be my last until the flyby is completed.
 The pace of activity here at mission control at the Johns Hopkins Applied Physics Laboratory is intense.
 Mission operations, encounter operations, navigation operations, and science team efforts are all proceeding in parallel, along with an increasing pace of public affairs and engagement activities.
 Given that pace, here are some updates to help you prepare for and be involved in next week's historic flyby:

-To pick up for NASA TV, we're providing coverage of our flyby events and press conferences on several channels, including the mission website (http://pluto.jhuapl.edu), the Johns Hopkins Applied Physics Lab's YouTube channel (https://www.youtube.com/user/jhuapl), APL's Twitter feed (@jhuapl) and my own New Horizons Twitter feed (@newhorizons2015).
-We've posted the schedule of events and channels at http://pluto.jhuapl.edu/News-Center/Where-to-Watch.php; bookmark that page and check back for updates!
+To pick up for NASA TV, we're providing coverage of our flyby events and press conferences on several channels, including the mission website (https://pluto.jhuapl.edu), the Johns Hopkins Applied Physics Lab's YouTube channel (https://www.youtube.com/user/jhuapl), APL's Twitter feed (@jhuapl).
+We've posted the schedule of events and channels at https://pluto.jhuapl.edu/News-Center/Where-to-Watch.php; bookmark that page and check back for updates!

 As New Horizons closes in on Ultima these final few days before closest approach, our team and people across the world are anticipating the flyby and its scientific results.
 What will we find when we explore an ancient building block of planets so very well preserved since the dawn of our solar system, 4.5 billion years ago when it was created?
 No one knows.
 But soon we will know, beginning in just days!